awzheng/SageWall/README.md

 ---

 ## Technical Details

+- My first cloud engineering + ML project to teach myself AWS and machine learning.
+It detects network attacks (DoS, Probe, R2L, U2R) in real-time using XGBoost on SageMaker.
 - Designed and deployed a **serverless ML pipeline** on AWS (S3, Lambda, SageMaker, SNS) to detect network intrusions in real-time
 - Trained an **XGBoost binary classifier** on 125,000+ NSL-KDD records, achieving **99.9% accuracy** with **<100ms inference latency**
 - Built an **ETL pipeline** using AWS Lambda and Pandas to preprocess raw network logs (one-hot encoding, feature engineering, schema validation)
 - Developed a **Streamlit web application** for real-time threat visualization and integrated **AWS SNS** for automated alerting on high-confidence detections
 - Resolved production issues including Lambda memory optimization (128MB to 1024MB) and data type compatibility bugs in the ML pipeline

----

-My first cloud engineering + ML project to teach myself AWS and machine learning.
-It detects network attacks (DoS, Probe, R2L, U2R) in real-time using XGBoost on SageMaker.

----

-## About

-Traditional firewalls use static rules, so they only catch attacks they already know about.
-SageWall uses machine learning to learn what "normal" network traffic looks like, so it can detect *new* attacks based on statistical anomalies.

 ---